aeharriman/dichotomous/task-tracking.md

 ### Shall:

 - [X] Shall correctly replace ellipsis with periods
-- [ ] Shall correctly add a dot after numbers followed by a letter
+- [X] Shall correctly add a dot after numbers followed by a letter
 - [X] Shall correctly add spaces before and after sequences of periods
 - [X] Shall ensure that every (number).(character) is followed by a period

 ### Progress:
-TODO
+Completed 9/6/23

 ---